 Breast Cancer Action offers neither treatment nor medical advice.
 However, we do provide accurate, unbiased information that allows patients to make well-informed decisions about available treatments based on personal needs.
-We believe that research, treatment, and screening must be patient-centered and responsive to the needs of those at risk of and living with breast cancer, and should not reflect corporate or industry bias that puts profits over patients.
+We believe that breast cancer screening, treatment, and research must be patient-centered and responsive to the needs of those at risk of and living with breast cancer, and should not reflect corporate or industry bias that puts profits over patients.

-As a feminist organization, we recognize that the commonalities in experiences of breast cancer are often reflective of larger systemic issues.
+As a grassroots organization committed to social justice we recognize that the commonalities in experiences of breast cancer are often reflective of larger systemic issues.
 At the same time, we honor the diversity of lived experience and respect that each person’s perspective is valid.